Muslim Marriage in Singapore: How to Register, Inter-Faith and More

 3) Making an appointment for Verification of Document and Statutory Declaration (VDSD)

-The following original documents must be presented, where applicable, at this appointment:
+The following original documents must be presented, where applicable, at the VD/SD appointment:

 - Valid NRIC or passport of groom, bridge, Wali and parents/guardians

 - F2F completion letter duly signed by the solemniser

 - Divorce Certificate or Decree Nisi and Decree Nisi Absolute or Certificate of Making Interim Judgement Final (duly certified by the Courts), if divorced

 - Death and Marriage Certificate of a deceased spouse, if widowed

 - Annulment certificate, if one party’s previous marriage has been annulled